exs4amd musculoskel ex prescription

 - Online lectures, forums and quizzes will highlight expected and abnormal testing results.
 Case studies presented in the face-toface sessions will consolidate understanding and interpretive skills.
 Practical sessions will further consolidate interpretation skills at rest, during and after exercise.

-04. Discriminate between the expected and adverse musculoskeletal outcomes from different types of exercise
+04. Critically analyse expected and adverse musculoskeletal outcomes from different types of exercise.

 - Online lectures, forums and quizzes will highlight expected and adverse exercise resposnes to various types of exercise (aerobic, resistance and flexibility training).
 Case studies presented in the face-to-face sessions will consolidate understanding and analytical skills of physiological outcomes.
 Practical sessions will further consolidate analytical abilities.

 05. Design clinical exercise interventions for individuals with musculoskeletal conditions.